cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

           requests:
             memory: 800Mi
 ```
 - We also add a specific resource request for this app.
-The default memory-limit in the namespace is 500Mi which is not enough for a spring boot application.
-We request 800Mi and allow an increase to 1G of Memory to be consummend by each pod.
+The default memory-limit in each trainings namespace is 500Mi which is not enough for a spring boot application.
+We request 800Mi and allow an increase to 1G of Memory to be consumed by each pod.

 - When you are ready with the specification of the **Deployment** save it under the filename `ads-app-deployment.yaml` in folder `k8s-bulletinboard/ads` and call `kubectl apply -f ads-app-deployment.yaml` to create the **Deployment** `ads-app-deployment`.